yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 ### Edge Layer
 The edge layer of your workload manages the presentation layer and connectivity to external customers.
 It provides an efficient delivery method to external customers residing in distinct geographical locations.

-CloudFront provides a CDN that securely delivers web application content and data with low latency and high transfer speeds.
+**CloudFront** provides a CDN that securely delivers web application content and data with low latency and high transfer speeds.

 ## General Design Principles
 The Well-Architected Framework identifies a set of general design principles to facilitate good design in the cloud for serverless applications:

-- Speedy, simple, singular: Functions are concise, short, single purpose and their environment may live up to their request lifecycle.
+- **Speedy, simple, singular**: Functions are concise, short, single purpose and their environment may live up to their request lifecycle.
 Transactions are efficiently cost aware and thus faster executions are preferred.
-- For Scalability, Think concurrent requests: Serverless applications take advantage of the concurrency model, and tradeoffs at the design level are evaluated based on concurrency.
+- **For Scalability, Think concurrent requests**: Serverless applications take advantage of the concurrency model, and tradeoffs at the design level are evaluated based on concurrency.
-- Share nothing: Function runtime environment and underlying infrastructure are short-lived, therefore local resources such as temporary storage are not guaranteed.
+- **Share nothing**: Function runtime environment and underlying infrastructure are short-lived, therefore local resources such as temporary storage are not guaranteed.
 State can be manipulated within a state machine execution lifecycle, and persistent storage is preferred for highly durable requirements.
-- Assume no hardware affinity: Underlying infrastructure may change.
+- **Assume no hardware affinity**: Underlying infrastructure may change.
 Leverage code or dependencies that are hardware-agnostic as CPU flags, for example, may not be available consistently.
-- Orchestrate multiple functions of your application with state machines: Chaining Lambda executions within the code to orchestrate the workflow of your application results in a monolithic and tightly coupled application.
+- **Orchestrate multiple functions of your application with state machines**: Chaining Lambda executions within the code to orchestrate the workflow of your application results in a monolithic and tightly coupled application.
 Instead, use a state machine to orchestrate transactions and communication flows.
-- Use events to trigger transactions: Events such as writing a new Amazon S3 object or an update to a database allow for transaction execution in response to business functionalities.
+- **Use events to trigger transactions**: Events such as writing a new Amazon S3 object or an update to a database allow for transaction execution in response to business functionalities.
 This asynchronous event behavior is often consumer agnostic and drives just-in-time processing to ensure lean service design.
-- Design for failures and duplicates: Operations triggered from requests/events must be idempotent as failures can occur and a given request/event can be delivered more than once.
+- **Design for failures and duplicates**: Operations triggered from requests/events must be idempotent as failures can occur and a given request/event can be delivered more than once.
 Include appropriate retries for downstream calls.

 ## Scenarios
 In this section, we cover the five key scenarios that are common in many serverless workloads and how they influence the design and architecture of your serverless workloads on AWS.
 We will present the assumptions we made for each of these scenarios, the common drivers for the design, and a reference architecture of how these scenarios should be implemented.